 - herbal products

-Some HIV drugs may also make hormonal birth control less effective.
-Therefore, people who use hormonal birth control may need to use a different method to prevent pregnancy.
+Certain HIV drugs may also make hormonal birth control less effective.
+People who take this type of birth control may want to investigate using a different method to prevent pregnancy.

 - people in the early stages of HIV